mclancy96/phase-4-intro-to-rails-mvc-readme/README.md

 ---

 ## How Views Are Rendered

+In Rails, most controller actions have a corresponding view file.
+By default, after a controller action runs, Rails will automatically look for a view template that matches the action’s name and the controller’s folder.
+For example, the `index` action in `WelcomeController` will try to render `app/views/welcome/index.html.erb` unless you tell it to do something different (like redirect or render a different template).

 Let’s see what happens when you visit your site’s root URL:
 1. The browser sends a request to `/`.